Pathoschild/smapi-mod-dump/source/~Sakorona/ClimatesOfFerngill/README.md

 This mod uses harmony to patch functions to allow it to draw custom rain and snow colors.

 ## Acknowledgements
-- Prismuth for the fog sprite
+- fog textures orginally by Prismuth, updated ones by ChefRude, and then again by Hadi
 - Pathoschild for ideas
 - jahangmar for the German translation
 - Sky for the Korean translation
-- ChefRude for testing and the night icon sprites (as well as better fog textures)
+- ChefRude for testing and the night icon sprites (as well as newer better fog textures)
 - Pan for the new base debris sprites
 - FoggyWizard for the sandstorm sprite
 - FarAways for the Chinese translation